Updated: Jul 8

-This is a brief article on how the coaching process works and what it would be like to work with me.
-As its brief, it won’t cover everything in-depth, but it will hopefully answer some of your questions.
+This is a brief article on how coaching works and what it would be like to work with me.
+As it's brief, it won’t cover everything in-depth, but it will hopefully answer some of your questions.

-This article is not going to cover some myths of coaching as I have already covered that in a previous blog.
+This article is not going to cover coaching myths as I have already covered that in a previous blog.
 It also won’t cover whether you are ready for coaching as there is already a brilliant article on it here - read that first!

 Once you think you are ready to look into coaching further, then the following questions may spring to mind:

 The most important thing is that your coach should be someone you can trust so that you can be open and honest with them.
 You also want someone who will challenge you a little, rather than make you feel too comfortable.
 Most coaches have a specialism, so make sure they focus on the area you are looking for.
 For example, I focus on professionals who feel “stuck” at work.

 Make sure you meet with two or three coaches so can get a sense of whether you will work well with them - all coaches will give free “discovery calls” or initial sessions, so take advantage!